On Zhang's semipositive metrics: Plurisubharmonic model functions

 \begin{prop} Let $\theta$ be a closed $(1,1)$-form with ample de Rham class $\{\theta\} \in N^1(X)$ and let $\Xcal_0$ be any algebraic $\kcirc$-model of $X$.
 Then there is an algebraic $\kcirc$-model $\Xcal$ of $X$ dominating $\Xcal_0$ such that $\theta$ is determined on $\Xcal$ and a model function $\varphi$ such that $\theta + dd^c\varphi$ is $\Xcal$-positive.
 If $\theta$ is semipositive and $\ve >0$, then we may find such a model function with $-\ve \leq \varphi \leq 0$. \end{prop}

 \begin{proof} For any algebraic $\kcirc$-model $\Xcal$, the canonical homomorphism $N^1(\Xcal/S) \to N^1(\Xcal_s)$ is injective by definition of numerical equivalence.
-The ample part of $N^1(\Xcal/S)$ is the preimage of the ample part of $N^1(\Xcal_s)$ (see the proof of Proposition \ref{perturbation of positivity}).
+The ample cone of $N^1(\Xcal/S)$ is the preimage of the ample cone of $N^1(\Xcal_s)$ (see the proof of Proposition \ref{perturbation of positivity}).

 By assumption, $\theta$ can be represented by a finite sum $\sum_i \lambda_i c_1(\Lcal_i)$ with line bundles $\Lcal_i$ on algebraic $\kcirc$-models $\Xcal_i$ of $X$ and $\lambda_i \in \R$. {We set $L_i \coloneqq \Lcal_i|_{X}$.
 Hence $\sum_i \lambda_i c_1(L_i)$ represents $\{ \theta\}$.} Since $\{\theta\}$ is ample, there are finitely many ample line bundles $H_j$ on $X$ and $\mu_j>0$ such that $\sum_j \mu_j c_1(H_j)$ {also} represents $\{\theta\}$.
 Clearly, we may assume that every $H_j$ is very ample and hence $H_j$ has a very ample $\kcirc$-model $\Hcal_j$ on a projective algebraic $\kcirc$-model $\Ycal_j$ of $X$.
 Let $\vartheta \in \mathcal{Z}^{1,1}(X)$ be the class of $\sum_j \mu_j c_1(\Hcal_j)$.
 We recall that the isomorphism classes of $\kcirc$-models of $X$ form a directed set and that any $\kcirc$-model of the projective variety $X$ is dominated by a projective $\kcirc$-model.
 We conclude that there is a projective $\kcirc$-model $\Xcal$ of $X$ such that $\id_X$ extends to morphisms $\Xcal \to \Xcal_i$ and $\Xcal \to \Ycal_j$ for every $i$ and $j$.
 Replacing $\Lcal_i$ by its pull-back to $\Xcal$, we may assume that $\Xcal_i = \Xcal$ meaning that $\Lcal_i$ lives on $\Xcal$ for every $i$.
 Moreover, it follows from Lemma \ref{precise extension of ampleness} that $H_j$ extends to an ample line bundle on $\Xcal$ and hence we may assume that every $\Hcal_j$ lives on $\Xcal$ as well.
 This means that $\vartheta$ is $\Xcal$-positive.